youneedgreg/profile-card/README.md

-# Profile Card Component
+# Profile Card Application

-A responsive, accessible, and interactive profile card component built with semantic HTML5, modern CSS3, and vanilla JavaScript.
+A responsive, accessible, and interactive multi-page profile application built with semantic HTML5, modern CSS3, and vanilla JavaScript.
+Features a profile card, contact form with validation, and an about page with reflections.
 No frameworks, no libraries, no build tools - just pure web technologies!

 ## 🌟 Live Demo